 The mammography was done, then an ultrasound, “we want to do a core biopsy”.

 “We will shoot a fine needle through your breast which will give us a tissue sample from left to right of your breast tissue,” a bit like when you put a core through cheese to check the veins.
 They did three…

 There was a long wait; I was conscious that Lauren had been sitting outside for nearly 3 hours.
 The door opened and there stood the genetics doctor, I could see by her face that it wasn’t good news.

 She sat down beside me and said: “Pauline I have been doing this job for 23 years, we will send your samples away, but I know you have breast cancer”.
 I smiled meekly and said, “Well you told me I had to get it to save my daughter”.

 They wheeled Lauren into the stark little room; a couch, a coffee table, a box of tissues.

-Lauren could see by my face it wasn’t good news, she said “I knew something was wrong, people came and went and I was still sitting there!”
+Lauren could see by my face it wasn’t good news, she said: “I knew something was wrong, people came and went and I was still sitting there!”
 I thought back some 10 years.
-I was that daughter sitting in the waiting room for my mother; I knew exactly what was going through her mind.
+I was that daughter sitting in the waiting room for my mother so I knew exactly what was going through her mind.

 We left the hospital, I was in shock.
 I drove home too fast; I was on autopilot – at one point Lauren yelled at me “Mum!
 Slow down you’ll kill us both’”